soniaturcotte/soniaturcotte.com/writing/oak-of-honor.md

 London also has a [map of trees](https://apps.london.gov.uk/street-trees/), though sadly we cannot send them love letters.

-I’ve also spent time browsing the [Ancient Tree Inventory](https://ati.woodlandtrust.org.uk/), but not sure how I feel about it since Honor Oak does not feature.
+I’ve spent time browsing the [Ancient Tree Inventory](https://ati.woodlandtrust.org.uk/), but not sure how I feel about it since Honor Oak does not feature.

 <figure>